tihonav/cad-to-geant4-converter/README.md

 Finally you should be able to see your model as in the figure below:
 ![alt text](https://github.com/tihonav/cad-to-geant4-converter/blob/master/Data/VisualizationExample.png "Logo Title Text 1")

-# Note on preparation of STL file
+## Note on preparation of STL file

-STL model can be created out of CAD drawing (.step files) in most of contemproary CAD packages, for example in CATIA.
-A thing to keep in mind that the level of details in STL is configurable.
+The STL model can be created out of CAD drawing (.step files) in most of contemproary CAD packages, for example in CATIA.
+However, one should keep in mind that the level of details in STL is configurable.

-At least in CATIA there is a specific module to create stl file and the user can choose the level of details to implement.
+At least in CATIA there is a specific module to create stl file and user can choose the level of details to implement.
 Also, there you can "decimate" facettes if you original stl file is too detailed.
 You can find information about this module on the CAD site of CERN:

 [CAERN CAD Support(https://edms.cern.ch/ui/file/1519241/Last_released/1519241.pdf)